How to Perform a Software Update Audit

 The Overall Missing Software Update Status by Classification dashboard (see below) is great for the security team as it shows them, at-a-glance, what percentage of all SUs have been applied to the environment and if there are any concerns that require future investigation.

-If you have any questions about how Enhansoft’s dashboards and reports can help you with SU audits, simply drop us a line at Techtalk AT Enhansoft.
+If you have any questions about how Enhansoft’s dashboards and reports can help you with a software update audit, simply drop us a line at Techtalk AT Enhansoft.